SNAP DiSruption Resources

 Washtenaw County residents who are active-duty Veterans with an honorable discharge or under honorable and are no longer receiving SNAP benefits can contact Washtenaw County Veterans Affairs at (734) 973-4540.
 DD-214 and DHHS letter are required.

 The delay in SNAP benefits does not impact Women, Infant, and Children (WIC) benefits.
 Washtenaw County’s WIC program is open and prepared to support residents.
 WIC food benefits remain active and can be used as usual.
-There is currently funding to support Michigan WIC operations through November 24.
+The Michigan WIC program currently has funding to support full program operations – including clinic services and food benefits – through Friday, Dec.
+19, 2025.